 Discover some of the more unknown aspects of South Korean culture and society!

-3. Women too like to make the most of their appearances which places South Korea in the prime position of the country with the highest per capita cosmetic procedures globally.
+2.Since appearance and looking good are an important part of South Korean culture, it will come as no surprise that it's not only the men who like to make the most of their appearance.
+South Korean women undergo the highest per capita cosmetic procedures globally.
 It is estimated that a fifth of South Korean women have undertaken at least one cosmetic procedure (with eyelid surgery being the most popular).

 4. Westerners visiting South Korea rarely resist a visit to Haesindang Park – or, as Westerners like to call it ‘Penis Park’.
-As the name suggest, Haesingdang Park is home to a wide range of sculptured penises which, to my knowledge, is the largest collection of animated giant penises globally.
+As the name suggests, Haesingdang Park is home to a wide range of sculptured penises which is, apparently, the largest collection of animated giant penises globally!

 You may well scoff at the idea of a penis park, but underlying legend dictates a terrible tale in which a young virgin died when the ocean tide came in at the site near to the park’s erection (author’s pun), leaving the love of her life watching helplessly from a distance.
 The following day, the fish that were usually caught by local fishermen were found dead on the shore.
 When one of the fishermen urinated in the water, the fish miraculously returned which led them to believe that the young virgin was sorrowful at the relationship she had failed to consummate.
 Penis park was established shortly afterwards to appease her.